nebari-dev/nebari/docs/source/user_guide/ssh.md

 $ ssh -o User=costrouchov@quansight.com training.qhub.dev -p 8022
 The authenticity of host '[training.qhub.dev]:8022 ([35.223.107.201]:8022)' can't be established.
 RSA key fingerprint is SHA256:mKy546LpI0cbqm/IY8dQR0B5QcbEziWLjLglern5G+U.
-This key is not known by any other names
+This key isn't known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 Warning: Permanently added '[training.qhub.dev]:8022' (RSA) to the list of known hosts.
 (costrouchov@quansight.com@training.qhub.dev) Password: